felwal/felwal.github.io/content/projects/acorn-nocorn.md

 ![](/images/acorn-nocorn-win.png)

-There is little evidence of absolute decoupling between global economic growth and resource extraction[^decouple], yet the narrative of "green growth" dominates.
+There is little evidence of absolute decoupling between global economic growth and resource extraction,[^decouple] yet the narrative of "green growth" dominates.
 These things are complex, so we take a simple case: acorns (ecology) are directly transformed into points (economy).
 The squirrel dies as a direct consequence of the user's actions.
 Yet we also use reductionist metrics and information-hiding to nudge the user towards our intended behaviour and to make the design more impactful: The counter incentivises stealing acorns (you get more of what you quantify), and the consequences are made clear only _after_ the fact.

 [^decouple]: Parrique, T., Barth, J., Briens, F., Kerschner, C., Kraus-Polk, A., Kuokkanen, A., & Spangenberg, J. H. (2019).
 Decoupling debunked: Evidence and arguments against green growth as a sole strategy for sustainability.
 A study edited by the European Environment Bureau EEB, 3.